php-etl/documentation/content/getting-started/execution/_index.en.md

 Once your PHP code is generated, it can be executed right away.

-n the following paragraphs, you will find the method for executing the satellites depending on the [adapter](http://localhost:1313/documentation/core-concept/satellite#setting-up-the-adapter) you have chosen.
+In the following paragraphs, you will find the method for executing the satellites depending on the [adapter](http://localhost:1313/documentation/core-concept/satellite#setting-up-the-adapter) you have chosen.

 ## If you built inside the filesystem